Family Law (American TV series): Season 2 (2000–01)

-Season 3 (2001–2002)
+Season 3 (2001–02)

 Release and syndication

 Since fall 2018, the show has been syndicated on the channel Start TV.
+Currently it airs Saturdays at 2:00 a.m.
+EST.

 Reception

 Ron Wertheimer of the New York Times wrote: "Ms. Quinlan is most appealing, but this series can't survive on her determination alone."
 Tom Shales of The Washington Post gave it a positive review, "Quinlan is admirable and believable as a woman who won't let setbacks set her back; she's easy to root for."

 On Rotten Tomatoes, season one has an approval rating of 10% based on reviews from 10 critics.
 The site's consensus is "Although Kathleen Quinlan gives a commendable performance, Family Law fizzles out with its bizarre tonal shifts, two-dimensional characterizations, and unbelievable storylines."